LATTE ALPINE SKIING

 Novice New to the sport of ski touring with desire to learn; has appropriate equipment.

 Wednesdays.
-Starts: 1st week in December.
-Check the Event Calendar after Nov 29th Winter Kickoff when snowshoe leaders have all signed up to lead.
+Starts in December if the snow is good.
+Check the Event Calendar after Dec 4th Winter Kickoff when snowshoe leaders have all signed up to lead.

 Sign-up required.
 Click on the Event Calendar button to sign-up.